Contact dermatitis is a condition in which the skin becomes red, sore, or inflamed after direct contact with a substance.

 Common allergens include:

-You will not have a reaction to a substance when you are first exposed to the substance.
+You will not have an allergic reaction to a substance when you are first exposed to the substance.
 However, you will form a reaction after future exposures.
 You may become more sensitive and develop a reaction if you use it regularly.
 It is possible to tolerate the substance for years or even decades before developing allergy.
 Once you develop an allergy you will be allergic for life.

 The reaction most often occurs 24 to 48 hours after the exposure.
 The rash may persist for weeks after the exposure stops.